ciaranfinn/distributed-file-system/README.md

 ## Distributed File System

+Student: **Ciaran Finn (13320900)**

 ####Task:
 The task for this project was to dicover more about the topology of a modern distributed system.
 The project focused on implementing a distributed system using REST as the messaging protocol.
 Throughout this project I discovered many opotunities to question why and how I was building the system.
-I also got to learn more about the servant libary and Haskell.
+I also got to learn more about the servant libary and Haskell, which was a plus.

-Student: **Ciaran Finn (13320900)**

 ####Language of Choice:
 * Haskell

-####Required Services:
+####Main Services:
 1. File Server ✔︎
 2. Directory / Locking ~
 3. Registry ✔︎